Hertzsprung patterns on involutions: Patterns and

 This recurrence implies immediately

-\item Now we consider the clusters whose underlying permutation is $n\,n-1\ldots 1$ and with a marked occurrence of $321$ coinciding with its sibling (the central one).
+\item Now we consider the clusters whose underlying permutation is $n\,n - 1\ldots 1$ and with a marked occurrence of $321$ coinciding with its sibling (the central one).
 Such clusters have necessarily odd length, hence they have one fixed point.
 The contribution of such clusters to $CI$ is

-Let where $b_{n,j}$ is the number of clusters over the permutation $n\,n-1\ldots 1$ ($n$ odd) with $j$ marked occurrences of $321$ not coinciding with their sibling and one occurrence (the central one) coinciding with its sibling.

-Let $\pi$ be a cluster of this kind, with $n\geq 7.$ The first marked occurrence in $\pi$ is $n\,n-1\,n-2,$ whose sibling is the last marked occurrence, i.e., $321.$ The second one is either $n-1\; n-2\; n-3,$ or $n-2\; n-3\; n-4.$ In the first case, if we remove the first and the last symbol and the first and the last marking, after normalization we get a cluster over $n-2\,n-3\,\ldots 1.$ In the second case, if we remove the first and the last two symbols and first and the last marking, after normalization we get a cluster over $n-4\,n-5\ldots 1.$ Hence
+Let where $b_{n,j}$ is the number of clusters over the permutation $n\,n - 1\ldots 1$ ($n$ odd) with $j$ marked occurrences of $321$ not coinciding with their sibling and one occurrence (the central one) coinciding with its sibling.
+Let $\pi$ be a cluster of this kind, with $n\geq 7.$ The first marked occurrence in $\pi$ is $n\; n - 1\; n - 2,$ whose sibling is the last marked occurrence, \textit{i.e.}, $321.$ The second one is either $n - 1\; n - 2\; n - 3$ or $n - 2\; n - 3\; n - 4.$ In the first case, if we remove the first and the last symbol and the first and the last marking, after normalization we get a cluster over $n - 2\,\,n - 3\,\ldots 1.$ In the second case, if we remove the first and the last two symbols and first and the last marking, after normalization we get a cluster over $n - 4\,\,n - 5\ldots 1.$ Hence

 This recurrence implies immediately